jithab/test4/_posts/abi/2024-02-17-pull-back-and-reveal.md

 ---

 <div class="abi">
-I saw a two column cartoon, where the first column had a text: When you finally get your crush's heart.
+I saw a two-column cartoon, where the first column had the text: When you finally get your crush's heart.
 And the second column text: But you don't know where to put the body.

 I want to analyse why this cartoon works.
 The main word in the cartoon is heart, which can be used to mean either a concrete object or an abstract idea.
 The object is one of the human organs.
 The idea is the imaginary organ where our feelings reside.